Integralist/integralist.co.uk/content/posts/http-caching.md

 - `Surrogate-Control` determines proxy caching behaviour (takes priority over `Cache-Control`).
 - `Cache-Control` determines client caching behaviour.
 - `Cache-Control` determines both client/proxy caching behaviour if no `Surrogate-Control` †.
-- `Cache-Control` determines both client/proxy caching behaviour if it includes both `maxage` and `s-maxage`.
+- `Cache-Control` determines both client/proxy caching behaviour if it includes both `max-age` and `s-maxage`.
 - `Expires` determines both client/proxy caching behaviour if no `Cache-Control` or `Surrogate-Control` headers.
 - `Expires` ignored if `Cache-Control` is also set (recommended to avoid `Expires`).
 - `Pragma` is a legacy cache header only recommended if you need to support older HTTP/1.0 protocol.

 > † _except_ when `Cache-Control` contains `private`.

+If you're interested in learning more about Fastly (inc. Varnish and VCL), then [read my blog post](/posts/fastly-varnish) on the topic.

 ## Default TTLs